Outline

 Your creative code artefact needs to:

-• produce some sort of creative output (visuals, sound, etc.)
+- produce some sort of creative output (visuals, sound, visuals+sound, etc.)

-You should still be working with your interpretation of the theme: Ways of Being.
+You will develop your work to align with the exhibition theme “Other Minds” - your work will represent your interpretation of the theme.
 If you’re unsure about your ideas for whatever reason, then feel free to ask a question either in class or on Teams.
+You may build upon - that is significantly enhance or extend, your Mini Project work which was based on the theme “More Than Human”.

 Portfolio

-• Early in your portfolio, you should re-introduce us to your interpretation of the theme and your user experience goals.
+Early in your portfolio, you should introduce us to your interpretation of the theme “Other Minds” and your user experience goals.

 Submission process